-A Final EIS for the Continued Operation and Maintenance of Calcasieu River and Pass (Including Salt Water Barrier); Coon Island; Devil's Elbow; Calcasieu River Basin, Louisiana, was prepared by MVN in 1976, with a Statement of Findings (SOF) signed in March 1977.
-A final Dredged Material Management Plan (DMMP) and Supplemental EIS (SEIS), dated November 22, 2010, for the Calcasieu River and Pass, Louisiana project (Calcasieu Ship Channel) provides documentation in support of a management plan for the placement of material dredged for the maintenance and operation of the Calcasieu Ship Channel and berthing areas for a minimum 20-year period.
+A Final EIS for the Continued Operation and Maintenance of Calcasieu River and Pass (Including Salt-Water Barrier); Coon Island; Devil's Elbow; Calcasieu River Basin, Louisiana, was prepared by MVN in 1976, with a Statement of Findings (SOF) signed in March 1977.
+A final Dredged Material Management Plan (DMMP) and Supplemental EIS (SEIS), dated November 22, 2010, for the Calcasieu River and Pass, Louisiana project

+(Calcasieu Ship Channel) provides documentation in support of a management plan for the placement of material dredged during the maintenance and operation of the Calcasieu Ship Channel and berthing areas for a minimum 20-year period.
 The Record of Decision (ROD) for the SEIS was signed on December 16, 2010.
 The DMMP/SEIS has re-defined the Calcasieu River and Pass, Louisiana project's dredged disposal options.

-Additional related environmental reports for Federal actions near the proposed project area include the following EAs: "Lake Charles Ship Channel, Cameron and Calcasieu Parishes, Louisiana, Marsh Creation," with the FONSI signed on January 29,1992; "Calcasieu Ship Channel Bayou Black Remediation," with the FONSI signed on January 24, 1996; "East Fork, Calcasieu Pass - Assumption of Maintenance," with the FONSI signed on October 12, 1999; "Sabine Refuge Marsh Creation, Cameron Parish," with the FONSI signed on December 28, 2000; "Calcasieu River and Pass, Louisiana, Turner Bay Disposal Area," with the FONSI signed on March 6, 2001; "Calcasieu River and Pass, Louisiana, Bank Stabilization and Dike Protection of Confined Disposal Facilities, Cameron Parish, Louisiana," with the FONSI signed on December 14, 2001; "Sabine Refuge O&M Beneficial Use Marsh Creation Disposal Area," with the FONSI signed on August 15, 2006; "Calcasieu River and Pass, Foreshore Rock Dikes and Bank Armoring, Cameron Parish, Louisiana," with the FONSI signed on August 19, 2009; and "Calcasieu River and Pass, Louisiana, Placement of Dredged Material in Calcasieu Lake", with the FONSI signed on June 20, 2013.
+Additional related environmental reports for Federal actions near the proposed project area include the following EAs: "Lake Charles Ship Channel, Cameron and Calcasieu Parishes, Louisiana, Marsh Creation," with the FONSI signed on January 29,1992; "Calcasieu Ship Channel Bayou Black Remediation," with the FONSI signed on January 24, 1996; "East Fork, Calcasieu Pass - Assumption of Maintenance," with the FONSI signed on October 12, 1999; "Sabine Refuge Marsh Creation, Cameron Parish," with the FONSI signed on December 28, 2000; "Calcasieu River and Pass, Louisiana, Turner Bay Disposal Area," with the FONSI signed on March 6, 2001; "Calcasieu River and Pass, Louisiana, Bank Stabilization and Dike Protection of Confined Disposal Facilities, Cameron Parish, Louisiana," with the FONSI signed on December 14, 2001; "Sabine Refuge O&M Beneficial Use Marsh Creation Disposal Area," with the FONSI signed on August 15, 2006; "Calcasieu River and Pass, Foreshore Rock Dikes and Bank Armoring, Cameron Parish, Louisiana," with the FONSI signed on August 19, 2009; "Calcasieu River and Pass, Louisiana, Placement of Dredged Material in Calcasieu Lake", with the FONSI signed on June 20, 2013; "Calcasieu River and Pass, Rock Dike Construction Project, Calcasieu Lake, East of Hackberry, Cameron Parish, Louisiana", with the FONSI signed on September 28, 2018; and "Calcasieu River and Pass, Rock Dike Construction Project, Lake Side of Confined Disposal Facilities Number 17 and 19, Calcasieu Lake, East of Hackberry, Cameron Parish, Louisiana", with the FONSI signed August 27, 2019.